goodmorningasif/north-corner-haven/README.md

   * [x]  Select the database you created
   * [x]  Click "Import" and follow prompts
 4. Upload folders to server
+  * [x]  content
+  * [x]  wordpress
+  * [x]  index.php
-  * Include Folders
+  * [x]  local-config.php
-  * Exclude Folders
+  * [x]  wp-config.php
-4. Update "local-config.php"
+5. Update "local-config.php"
   * [x]  Set lines 4, 7, and 10 with your database info
-5. Update "wp-config.php"
+6. Update "wp-config.php"
   * [x]  Set var $local_path on line 91 with your server url
-6. Update "style.css" if necessary
+7. Update "style.css" if necessary
   * [x]  Find all instances of previous url and replace
-7. Update "functions.php"
+8. Update "functions.php"
   * [x]  Set var $GLOBALS['root']

 ### Updates
+If updating SASS files ...
+  * Compile files using GULP.
+  * Replace the `styles.css` file on server with your compiled file.
+If updating JS files ...
+  * Compile files using GULP.
+  * Replace the `scripts.js` file on server with your compiled file.
+For All other files ...
+  * Replace server file with your changed file.

 ### Feature Documentation